IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 The Fire.

-From here we took the road towards Loja and stopped in the Oak woodlands along the way looking for some butterfly species, the first and by far the commonest was Purple Hairstreak (Quercusia Quercus) with several individuals flying around each tree.
+From here we took the road towards Loja and stopped in the Oak woodlands along the way looking for some butterfly species, the first and by far the commonest was Purple Hairstreak (Favonius Quercus) with several individuals flying around each tree.

-Purple Hairstreak (Quercusia Quercus).
+Purple Hairstreak (Favonius Quercus).

-Tree Grayling (Neohipparchia statilinus).
+Tree Grayling (Hipparchia statilinus).

 Birds included both Spotted and Pied Flycatchers (Papamoscas Cerrojillo / Ficedula hypoleuca), Bonelli’s Warbler (Mosquitero Papialbo / Phylloscopus bonelli) and Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala).
-From here we continued on back to the house seeing Booted Eagle (Aguililla Calzada / Hieraaetus pennatus), Hoopoe (Abubilla / Upupa epops), Lesser Kestrel (Cernicola Primilla / Falco naumanni) and Iberian Grey Shrike (Alcaudón Real Meridional / Lanius meridionalis) on the way.
+From here we continued on back to the house seeing Booted Eagle (Aguila Calzada / Aquila pennatus), Hoopoe (Abubilla / Upupa epops), Lesser Kestrel (Cernicola Primilla / Falco naumanni) and Iberian Grey Shrike (Alcaudón Real Meridional / Lanius meridionalis) on the way.

 No comments: